 You can take pictures when they are not looking

-So apart from portraits, the photographers might be interest in clicking something different.
+So apart from portraits, the photographers might be interested in clicking something different.
 They might like someone’s hair or their tattoo but do not gather the courage to go and ask them for it to be pictures.
-Some other simply prefer to capture a moment that can go away within a split second.
-If this is the case, don’t waste time in asking them to be clicked.
+Some others simply prefer to capture a moment that can go away within a split second.
+If this is the case, don’t waste time asking them to be clicked.
 As long as it is nothing offensive or ethically wrong, you can picture them from a safe distance as well.
 Try not to reveal too much of the person’s identity.
 The picture is not being clicked with their permission.
 Try to focus on that tattoo and nothing else.

 Don’t look like a colorful personality with a huge set of equipment.
 You would become a center of attention for people and this might interfere with how you work.
 Try to blend in the crowd and just use a simple prime lens.
-You can even click pictures at public spaces, pretending that you are simply picturing the background and not the people.
+You can even click pictures in public spaces, pretending that you are simply picturing the background and not the people.
 What is seen by the camera eye is obviously something else, but you don’t have to show people that they are being deliberately photographed.
 This trick works for many shy photographers.